ahmediq-git/p06-Opensource_Backend/Development/Sprint-2/readme.md

 LIST OF REQUIREMENTS COMPLETED IN THE SPRINT

-1. Create a user with username and password through API and UI
-2. Log in/out user
-3. User Logs (Partially)
-4. Information website with Documentation (for the usecases completed so far)
-5. Create an Admin, Delete an Admin through the UI (Partially)
+1. Migration of SDK to Typescript due to speed and typechecking
+2. Migration of Server to Typescript due to Rust's complexity.
+3. With the

 ------------------------------------------------------------------------------------------------